CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 certificates adds complexity to certificate management and exposes limitations in applications and protocols that support a single certificate chain.
-For this reason, it is useful to efficiently convey information concerning the elements of two certificates that are related within a single certificate.
-This information can then be used to construct the related certificate as needed by relying parties.
+For this reason, it is useful to efficiently convey information concerning the elements of two certificates within a single certificate.
+This information can then be used to construct the paired certificate as needed by relying parties.

-This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct a Related Certificate.
-Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Related Certificates using a single PKCS #10 Certification Signing Request.
+This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct both paired certificates with a single certificate.
+Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Paired Certificates using a single PKCS #10 Certification Signing Request.

 # Conventions and Definitions